 DES MOINES, Iowa – Mike Wilson and Brian Sweeney are back, and the Tacoma Rainiers are happy to have them.

-In his second game after missing six weeks with a strained groin, Wilson went 3-for-5 with two doubles and three runs batted in, helping Tacoma to a 7-2 win over the Iowa Cubs.
+Wilson, in his second game after missing six weeks with a strained groin, went 3-for-5 with two doubles and three runs batted in, helping Tacoma to a 7-2 win over the Iowa Cubs on Thursday.

-Wilsons two-run double in the third inning gave Tacoma a 4-0 lead, and his run-scoring double in the ninth provided a valuable insurance run.
+Wilson’s two-run double in the third inning gave Tacoma a 4-0 lead, and his run-scoring double in the ninth provided an insurance run.

 Sweeney made the start for Tacoma, his first appearance since suffering a concussion on May 5 in Reno.

-Sweeney tossed six shutout innings, allowing just three singles.
-He did not issue a walk, and no Iowa base runner advanced past first while he was on the mound.
+He threw six shutout innings, allowing just three singles.
+Sweeney did not issue a walk, and no Iowa baserunner advanced past first while he was on the mound.

-The Iowa Cubs will be happy to see Peguero leave town he hit four home runs in the four-game series, while going 7-for-15 at the plate.
+The Cubs will be happy to see Peguero leave town – he hit four home runs in the four-game series, while going 7-for-15.

-Trayvon Robinson added a sacrifice fly in the second inning, and Wilsons first double came in the third inning to make it 4-0.
+Trayvon Robinson added a sacrifice fly in the second inning, and Wilson’s double in the third gave the Rainiers their early four-run edge.

 Tacoma second baseman Luis Rodriguez doubled in the fourth inning, extending his hitting streak to 19 consecutive games.
-He added an RBI single in the sixth, giving Tacoma a 5-0 lead.
+He added an RBI single in the sixth, putting Tacoma up 5-0.